In brief

 A client had built a business with his partner during the marriage.
 Upon divorce, a discussion immediately arose regarding the value of the business and the extent to which it belonged to the community of property.

+The core issue was the legal qualification of the business assets and the question of which provisions in the prenuptial agreement applied to them.
 By carefully mapping out the financial structure, a position could be taken regarding the division, and legal proceedings were avoided.
-The parties reached an agreement on the value and the method of buyout.
+The parties reached an agreement on the valuation and the division.

 Divorce with children and an international component

-By separating the international and national aspects, a structure could be built step by step: first the jurisdictional question, then the parenting plan, followed by the financial settlement.
+By separating the international and national aspects, a structure could be built step by step: first the jurisdictional question, then the parenting plan, followed by the financial agreements.
+The careful approach prevented the international component from blocking the national procedure.

 Mediation followed by legal proceedings